JeyRunner/can-sot-protocol/README.md

 In the network there are multiple clients and one master.
 The whole communication structure (Object Tree and Real Time Packages) a client offers is specified in a yaml file (example: [example-can-sot.spec.yaml](example/example-can-sot.spec.yaml)).
+This file is used to generate the required protocol code for master and client.
+See [cliTool/README.md](cliTool%2FREADME.md) for how to use spec.yaml files for protocol code generation.

 ### Object Tree